Do you have a small garden that you don’t know what to do with? It can be tricky to add beautiful plants without cluttering your garden.

 What’s better than spending quality time with your loved ones between a bunch of pink and orange roses?

 Nevertheless, these weathered plastic buckets don’t really fit.
 Replace them with brand-new terracotta pots, and you’ll have the best charming corner ever.
 I think that this design can also suit your balcony or rooftop gardens.

 Don’t Forget About A Dining Table

 I’d be totally stoked to have breakfast every day in such a beautiful setting.
 Look at how these minimalist yellow chairs stand out.

 I also like how the fence goes from stone to a trellis.
 Simply put, this is among the best small patio garden ideas I found that you can easily implement.

 This is my last recommendation for small patio garden ideas.
 This arrangement keeps the main bulk of plants on both sides of the wooden deck.

 In the middle, you can see a shallow, small pond with a stone base.
 I like how the owner let some plants grow in the middle of the deck.
-The trees being taller than the fence make the patio feel cozy and private.
+I also love how cozy and private the patio feels, with the trees being taller than the fence.

 Embrace The Rocks

 Instead of a traditional black garden bed, use a bunch of multicolored rocks to match your exterior.